cthfvrl/store/README.md

 # store

-This code decides whether it's posiible to fit a set boxes in the store.
+This code decides whether it's possible to fit a set boxes in the store.